jhackwell/rito/README.md

 The url base is unlikely to change (currently `api.pvp.net`), but better not to hard code it.
 `<key>` should be replaced with your own private key.
 It is recommended to put it in private.settings.json.
-`https` is any object with the same API as the Node.js `HTTPS` module (this is passed in rather than hardcoded both for modularity and testing)
+`https` is any object with the same API as the Node.js `https` module (this is passed in rather than hardcoded both for modularity and testing)
 ```js
 var client = new rito.Client({key: <key>, base: 'api.pvp.net'}, require('https'));
 ```

-Register the "champion" endpoint at version 1.2
+Register the "champion" endpoint at version 1.2.
 You only need to register whatever endpoints you need -- this is an ideal thing to have in your configuration somewhere.